Programmes and Regulations

 Skill Enhancement Courses (SEC):

-i.
 These courses help students to become industry ready graduates, skilled human resource, employable and entrepreneurial with essential skills.

-Category B: have Digital Fluency in semester III and vice-versa in semester IV (2+2 hours - 2+2 credits).
+In the second year, students will be divided into two categories wherein Category A have Fitness for Wellbeing and Category B have Digital Fluency in semester III and vice-versa in semester IV (2+2 hours - 2+2 credits).

-This course eases the transition of learning from higher secondary to higher education and provides an overview of the pedagogy of learning the subject.
+Foundation Course eases the transition of learning from higher secondary to higher education and provides an overview of the pedagogy of learning the subject.

 Environmental Studies: